-Governor Little’s Executive Order continuing the Committee tasks it with the following responsibilities:
+Governor Little’s Executive Order continuing the committee also added the following responsibilities:

-- Coordinate activities among and partner with federal, state, local, tribal, and private agencies and organizations to protect the Trail and to promote responsible use of the Trail.
+- Coordinate activities and partner with federal, state, local, tribal, and private organizations to protect the trail and promote responsible use of the trail.

-- Sustain the current infrastructure and programs along the Lewis and Clark Trail corridor in Idaho, many of which were initiated with Committee financial support during the Lewis and Clark bicentennial.
+- Sustain the current infrastructure and programs along the Lewis and Clark trail corridor in Idaho, many of which were initiated with the committee financial support during the Lewis and Clark bicentennial.

 To learn more about trail projects in Idaho Lewis and Clark Trail Heritage Foundation, Idaho Chapter

 To learn more about trail projects nationwide visit Lewis and Clark Trail Heritage Foundation